-- certain compensation and insurance payments; - principal home; - pre-paid funeral expenses and cemetery plots; - the value of any purchases or modifications (e.g. to care or home) to accommodate the disability of a member of the ABSTUDY customer's family; - care provided under the Commonwealth gift car scheme; - medals and decorations awarded for valour; - the value of any Native Title right(s) or interests of the person, or of the community of which the customer is a member.
-This does not include any right or interest in a lease or licence, or in a freehold estate: - superannuation and/or rollover investment(s) where the person has not yet attained age pension age; and - payments received under the Compensation (Japanese Internment) Act 2001.
+- certain compensation and insurance payments; - principal home;pre-paid funeral expenses and cemetery plots; - up to two funeral bonds if: - o if they have no pre-paid funeral expenses, and - the purchase amount does not exceed the Indexed Funeral Bond Allowable Limit (IFBAL); - the value of any purchases or modifications (e.g. to care or home) to accommodate the disability of a member of the ABSTUDY customer's family; - care provided under the Commonwealth gift car scheme; - medals and decorations awarded for valour; - the value of any Native Title right(s) or interests of the person, or of the community of which the customer is a member.
+This does not include any right or interest in a lease or licence, or in a freehold estate; - superannuation and/or rollover investment(s) where the person has not yet attained age pension age; - payments received under the Compensation (Japanese Internment) Act 2001; - Entry Contributions to retirement villages IF more than the extra allowable amount at time of entry; and - home equity conversion loan amount are NOT income and are exempt from income test, however, if the student/Australian Apprentice uses the funds to purchase shares or a caravan, these items should be assessed as assets.